FazalLabBCM/FazalLabPipelines/docs/BasicUnixCommands.md

 ## Sign In to the TACO Cluster

-Open your command prompt and type this command, replacing `myuserid` with your user ID:
+Open your command prompt (Windows) or terminal (Apple) application and type this command, replacing `myuserid` with your user ID:
 ```
 ssh myuserid@taco.grid.bcm.edu
 ```
 Then press "Enter".

+If this is your first time signing in from the command line, you will see a message saying that "The authenticity of host 'taco.grid.bcm.edu (10.66.4.154)' can't be established."
+This is normal, and it only happens the first time.
+Type `yes` and hit "Enter".

-When prompted, type your password and press "Enter".
+When prompted, type your password (it will be hidden as you type) and press "Enter".

 Now you're in!